hubbardbrook/HBR_InformationManagement/Email_Welcome2HBR.md

 NAME,

 Welcome to the Hubbard Brook Community!

+As the Hubbard Brook LTER Information Manager, I'm here to support you throughout your time at our site and to make the process of managing and publishing your data as smooth as possible.
+As you may already know, we publish our data in the [Environmental Data Initiative Repository (EDI)](https://edirepository.org).
+You can access HB data by visiting EDI, and also through the data catalog at [https://hubbardbrook.org](https://hubbardbrook.org).
+Some quick tips on navigating the repository can be found here (LINK to small slide deck with screen shots).

 You have been added to the HB Listserv [general, grad].

 If you would like to have a profile page on the Hubbard Brook website,